Para surfing: PSL

+2023 Para Surf League Open España, the 2023 Welsh Para Surf Champs and Para Surf League Open, and the 2023 OPEN DE FRANCE #2 et Open de la Para Surf League Euro Cont.
+Champs.

 Other

 The 2022 English Adaptive Surfing Open ran at The Wave in Bristol, England.

 Paralympics

 Para surfing was one of 33 sports, including ten new sports, with submitted applications to the International Paralympic Committee for inclusion into the LA28 Paralympic Games.
 The IPC has put Para Surfing on the short list of sports for further consideration for inclusion, and a final decision for inclusion will be made by the end of 2023.